-When updating windows on historic properties it is important to find appropriate products to maintain the proper authentic aesthetics while also giving the homeowner the benefits of new materials.
+When updating windows on historic properties, it is important to find appropriate products to maintain the proper authentic aesthetics while also giving the homeowner the benefits of new materials.
 Milgard® Essence Series® windows are an excellent choice for historic properties.
-The wood interiors of Essence Series help keep the integrity and the historic aspect of the windows and also provide energy efficiency.
-At the same time, the fiberglass exterior reduces the maintenance of the windows.
+The wood window interiors of the Essence Series help keep the integrity and the historic aspects of the windows, while also providing energy efficiency.
+At the same time, the fiberglass exterior reduces the maintenance required for the windows.

 What is HPOZ?

 An HPOZ is a Historic Preservation Overlay Zone, also known as a historic district.
 Per this preservation program, exterior changes to properties in these zones need to follow the rules laid out by the City.

 How did HPOZ come into being?